TatianaTylosky/launch-your-first-website/guide.md

         font-family: "Open Sans", "Helvetica Neue", sans-serif;
     }
     ```

-Now, double-check that the font used across the entire page changes.
-If it did, you've successfully linked some Google Web Fonts.

-Remember:

 To style a font color, use color with a HEX code value.
 A HEX code is simply a 6 digit code that represents a color.
 font-size lets you set how large the font appears.
 Using 1em for the font size means "whatever font size the user has specified."
 This allows users to apply assistive services of their browser to increase or decrease the font size of the page.
 Because you're using em for the rest of the measurement units, the layout will handle a variety of font sizes.